alisherbegmatov/date-lib/README.md

 ## Description

-### a library that handles date operations in a better and more intuitive way than the built in Date Object.
+### A library that handles date operations in a better and more intuitive way than the built in Date Object.

 ## Instructions